nyarly/blog/_drafts/the-facility-threshold.md

 title: The Facility Threshold
 ---

-To acheive facility with a system you need to spend enough time with it frequently enough enough is modulated by the complexity of the system
+To achieve facility with a system you need to spend enough time with it frequently enough enough is modulated by the complexity of the system